 - Assessment must maintain academic standards.

-The analysis should be 2000-3000 words and should be correctly referenced to specific articles or parts of the textbook (do not reference ‘slides handouts’)
+The journal should be 2000-3000 words and should be correctly referenced to specific articles or parts of the textbook (do not reference ‘slides handouts’)

-SubmissionThe individual assignment, with the appropriate coversheet and declaration is to be submitted via MyUni. .
+SubmissionThe individual assignment, with the appropriate coversheet and declaration is to be submitted via MyUni by the deadline date.
 Please submit your assignment in ‘Word’ format and not pdf.

 Students are expected to submit their work by the due date to maintain a fair and equitable system.
 Extensions will generally only be given for medical or other serious reasons.
 All requests for extensions must be emailed to the lecturer in charge of the course before the due date.
 Each request will be assessed on its merits.
 A late assignment (without prior arrangement) may be penalised by a 5% mark reduction for each day that it is late.